-1. Policy Statement
+1 Policy Statement

-- 1.1 It is the Trust's policy to ensure that any disciplinary matter is dealt with fairly and that steps are taken to establish the facts and to give employees the opportunity to respond before any formal action is taken. - 1.2 Wherever referred to, Academy or Trust throughout this policy includes The Robert De Cheney Boarding House at The Priory Academy LSST, the Keyworth Centre at The Priory City of Lincoln Academy, the Early Years Setting at The Priory Witham Academy, Priory Training and the French Centre. - 1.3 The policy applies to all employees regardless of length of service.
-It does not apply to agency workers or self-employed contractors. - 1.4 This policy is used to deal with misconduct.
+- 1.1 It is the Trust's policy to ensure that any disciplinary matter is dealt with fairly and that steps are taken to establish the facts and to give employees the opportunity to respond before any formal action is taken. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training and Lincolnshire SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.4 This policy does not apply to agency workers or self-employed contractors. - 1.5 This policy is used to deal with misconduct.
 It does not apply to cases involving genuine sickness absence, proposed redundancies or poor performance.
-In those cases, reference should be made to the appropriate policy or procedure. - 1.5 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.6 All stages of the policy will operate in accordance with the Trust's duties to promote equality, to eliminate discrimination and to promote good relations between staff with protected characteristics as required under the Equality Act 2010.
+In those cases, reference should be made to the appropriate policy or procedure. - 1.6 All stages of the policy will operate in accordance with the Trust's duties to promote equality, to eliminate discrimination and to promote good relations between staff with protected characteristics as required under the Equality Act 2010. - 1.7 The Trust is committed to leading a healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
+Members of staff are encouraged to speak to their line managers if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.

-2. Roles, Responsibilities and Implementation
+2 Roles, Responsibilities and Implementation

-- 2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Head of Human Resources. - 2.2 Leaders and managers have a specific responsibility to ensure the fair application of this policy and all employees are responsible for supporting colleagues and ensuring its success.
+2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Human Resources Director.

+2.2 Leaders and managers have a specific responsibility to ensure the fair application of this policy and all employees are responsible for supporting colleagues and ensuring its success.

-3. Aims
+3 Aims

-3.1 The aim of this Disciplinary Policy is to provide a framework within which Managers can work with employees to maintain satisfactory standards of conduct and to encourage improvement where necessary.
+3.1 The aim of this policy is to provide a framework within which managers can work with employees to maintain satisfactory standards of conduct and to encourage improvement where necessary.
 The standards of conduct expected of all employees are set out in the Disciplinary Rules which are appended to this procedure.

-4. Minor Conduct Issues
+4 Minor Conduct Issues